laminas/laminas-loader/docs/book/spl-autoloader.md

 # The SplAutoloader Interface

-While any valid PHP callback may be registered with `spl_autoload_register()`, the autoloaders zend-loader provides offer more flexibility by being stateful and allowing configuration.
-To provide a common interface for such autoloaders, zend-loader provides the `SplAutoloader` interface.
+While any valid PHP callback may be registered with `spl_autoload_register()`, the autoloaders laminas-loader provides offer more flexibility by being stateful and allowing configuration.
+To provide a common interface for such autoloaders, laminas-loader provides the `SplAutoloader` interface.

 Objects implementing this interface provide a standard mechanism for configuration, a method that may be invoked to attempt to load a class, and a